Alley gates help tackle many issues including:

 If you want to apply for an alley gate to be installed, please contact your local councillor.

-Public notices for alley gates are advertised in Your Blackpool which is distributed to Blackpool residents every 3 months.
+This is distributed to Blackpool residents every 3 months.

 Alley gate keys

 Before we install an alley gate we will tell households and business in the area on how they can get a key.

 Keys cost £8 and will only be issued to those entitled to them.

 You may be asked to produce evidence before a key is issued.
 Keys will only be delivered to properties within the gating scheme.

 Where there is a need, extra keys will be provided at the same cost as the original key for your family and friends.